Image source:

 Milk Production Volume

-The annual milk production in Nicaragua is estimated to be around 1.4 billion liters, making it one of the largest producers in the region and contributing significantly to the local economy.
+The total annual milk production in Nicaragua is around 1.4 billion liters.
+This positions the country as one of the major producers in this region, significantly contributing to the local economy and supporting both domestic and international markets.

 Milk Processing Volume